-- (1) Survey on employee job satisfaction: Conducted annually. - (2) Team activities to improve job satisfaction in each department: PDCA activities for improvement are being implemented on a daily basis based on the results of (1) - (3) "Human Resource Development" activities at factory sites: Creating teams to maximize individual strengths as a team in order to improve team power. - (4) "Executive Kaeru Meetings" conducted by management: Once a week, discussions on improving job satisfaction, etc. are being held. - (5) Revision of personnel system: Revisions to the personnel system to implement changes in work styles are being implemented as needed. - (6) Improvement of working environment: Activities to improve facilities and equipment at factory sites and indirect offices are being implemented by employees. - (7) Talk session on job satisfaction: Talk sessions between management and general managers are held once a year with the participation of all employees.
+- (1) Survey on employee job satisfaction: Conducted annually. - (2) Team activities to improve job satisfaction in each department: Based on the results of (1), we will carry out PDCA activities for improvement on a daily basis. - (3) Improving the quality of management and making it more rewarding...We have started implementing tools to improve organizational results.
+Introducing action learning training for managers, helping them learn the techniques of ''listening, asking questions, approving, and reflecting," and following up until they put it into practice. - (4) "Executive Kaeru Meetings" conducted by management: Once a week, discussions on improving job satisfaction, etc. are being held. - (5) Supporting employee self-actualization: Introducing internal recruitment and FA system to support career development for employees' self-actualization. - (6) Improvement of working environment: Activities to improve facilities and equipment at factory sites and indirect offices are being implemented by employees.